anvslv/Blog/README.md

 		<add key="blog:lang" value="ru" />
 	</appSettings>

-If this settings is not in web.config, language can be changed with gui and is persisted with help of cookie.
+If this settings is not in web.config, language can be changed with gui and is persisted with cookie.
 Server side uses [MarkdownDeep][5], [ImageResizer][6].
 The core of client side is [Ghost][7] editor.
 ALso, [highlight.js][8], [magnific popup][9], [pure.css][10], [codemirror.inline-attach][11], [pagedown-extra][12],